Executive Director – Position

 - Maintain a working knowledge of significant developments and trends in the field of not-for-profit leadership, management and fund development.

-1. Be responsible for the overall profitability of the school.
-The Director oversees and is responsible for developing curriculum, reviewing and editing class proposals, and pricing all classes, as well as development of incentives to drive expanded student attendance at the school.
+- Be responsible for the overall profitability of the school.
+The Director oversees and is responsible for, reviewing proposals, and development of incentives to drive expanded student attendance at the school.
 TAC seeks the highest level of artistic education consistent with school profitability.

-2. ED is responsible for locating, hiring and maintaining high level talented art faculty.
+- Locate, hire and maintain high level talented art faculty.

 - Work to promote and create innovative, high quality programming and practices that fulfill the organization’s mission.